KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/channels.md

 ## Introduction

-The Channels Fluidity module facilitates instant payments in a trustless environment.
+The Channels Antara module facilitates instant payments in a trustless environment.

 When a payment is executed properly with `channels`, as soon as it enters the mempool the odds that the payment can be withdrawn or attacked decrease to almost zero.
 Many developers and users may find it advantageous to use `channels` to create a secure instant-payment network that can be used within their business environment.